getodk/docs/docs/form-logic.rst

 Fixed repeat count
 ~~~~~~~~~~~~~~~~~~~~

-Use the :th:`repeat_count` column to define the number of times that questions will repeat.
+Use the ``repeat_count`` column to define the number of times that questions will repeat.

 .. rubric:: XLSForm